 You can buy ovulation predictor kits at the drug store in the same aisle as the pregnancy tests, condoms, lubricants, etc. These kits are created to detect a hormone in your urine called luteinizing hormone (LH).
 This is a hormone from your brain that tells your ovary to release an egg when it is ready.
 It spikes briefly (approximately 24-48 hours) and then goes back to normal levels.
 When this hormone rises, the egg takes about 35-40 hours to release.
 You should start testing your urine 3-4 days before your expected ovulation (refer to Prediction Method above).

 This method is a little less reliable than the other methods because it is subject to interpretation.
 However, it is free.
 The cervix is the opening to the uterus and sperm must navigate through the cervix to meet the egg.
 As your egg gets closer to being ready to release, your estrogen levels will climb and this will change the amount and consistency of your discharge.
 During the first part of your cycle you may notice a small amount of sticky white discharge.
-As ovulation approaches this will change to a more watery, slippery consistency and this change helps sperm to get to where they need to go.
+As ovulation approaches this will change to a more watery, slippery consistency (similar to egg white) and this change helps sperm to get to where they need to go.